You are here

 Ph.D., University of Alberta

-Dr. Xiang Bing is the Founding Dean and a Professor of China Business and Globalization at Cheung Kong Graduate School of Business (CKGSB), a leading business school in China with headquarters in Beijing, satellite campuses in Shanghai and Shenzhen and representative offices in Hong Kong, London and New York.
-Established in November 2002 with generous support from the Li Ka Shing Foundation, CKGSB is a not-for-profit organization and China’s first privately funded and faculty-governed business school.
+Dr. Xiang Bing is the Founding Dean and Professor of China Business and Globalization at Cheung Kong Graduate School of Business (CKGSB).
+CKGSB is China’s first privately-funded and faculty-governed business school with headquarters in Beijing, satellite campuses in Shanghai and Shenzhen and representative offices in Hong Kong, London and New York.

-Prior to joining CKGSB, Dr. Xiang was a Professor of Accounting at Peking University’s Guanghua School of Management, where he pioneered the school’s Executive MBA program.
+Dr. Xiang has played an important role in developing and innovating China’s management education sector.
+Prior to joining CKGSB, Dr. Xiang was Professor of Accounting at Peking University’s Guanghua School of Management, where he pioneered the school’s Executive MBA program.
 He was also one of the seven founding faculty members of China Europe International Business School (CEIBS) in Shanghai.
-Dr. Xiang also served on the faculty of the Hong Kong University of Science and Technology.
+Previously, Dr. Xiang served on the faculty of the Hong Kong University of Science and Technology.

-Dr. Xiang’s research interests include the relationship between state and business, the reform of state-owned enterprises, innovation and the role of the private sector in China.
-He is a leading authority on Chinese business, innovations in China, the globalization of Chinese companies and the global implications of the transformation of China.
+Dr. Xiang’s research interests include state and business relations, the reform of state-owned enterprises, innovation and the role of the private sector in China.
+He is a leading authority on Chinese business, innovations in China, the globalization of Chinese companies and global implications of China’s transformation.
+Dean Xiang is also a key advocator of ‘New Business Civilization’ (新商业文明).
 His writings and cases on these subjects are considered among the most influential in China.

-He is an independent board member of a number of companies listed in Hong Kong, mainland China and the US.
-He also serves as a member of the boards of trustees for The United Way Worldwide (US) and for Asia House (UK), as well as a member of the International Advisory Council of FDC business school in Brazil.
+He has been an independent board member of a number of companies listed in Hong Kong, mainland China and the US (including two Global Fortune 500 companies).
+He is also a member of the boards of trustees for The United Way Worldwide (US) and for Asia House (UK), as well as a member of the International Advisory Council of Fundação Dom Cabral (FDC) and a Counselor for the One Young World Summit in Dublin.

 He has worked with many leading companies to offer consulting and training in China and globally.
-These companies include China Mobile, China Telecom, Huawei Technologies, TCL, Midea, Petro China, CNOOC, IBM (China), GE (China), Siemens (China), Goldman Sachs (Asia), Clifford & Chance, Cummins, DFS, Lenovo, Bank of China and China Railway Construction Corporation.
+These companies include China Mobile, China Telecom, Huawei Technologies, TCL, Midea, Petro China, CNOOC, Ernst & Young, IBM (China), GE (China), Siemens (China), Goldman Sachs (Asia), Clifford Chance, Cummins, DFS, Lenovo, Bank of China and China Railway Construction Corporation, among others.

-Xiang, who holds a Ph.D. from the University of Alberta, has published research in a number of international academic journals.
-He serves as an independent board member for a number of Hong Kong and mainland-listed corporations.
+Dr. Xiang, who holds a Ph.D. from the University of Alberta, has published research in a number of international academic journals.
+He serves as an independent board member for several Hong Kong and mainland-listed corporations.

 - "Stationarity and Cointegration Tests of the Ohlson Model."
 Co-authored with Dave Qi and Woody Wu, Journal of Accounting, Auditing & Finance, 2000 (Spring) Volume 12, Number 2 (p.
 141-160).